ryanrestine/HackTheBox_WriteUps/linux_machines/sense_notes.md

 ![system_users.png](../assets/sense_assets/system_users.png)

 Nice!
-We now have a username, and knowing that the default password for pfSense is 'pfsense.'
+We now have a username, and knowing that the default password for pfSense is 'pfsense', we can login as Rohit.

 Logging in we are greeted with an admin dashboard: